OLE Health ready to debut its new $32 million south Napa campus

 The Peter A. and Vernice H. Gasser Foundation donated the land on which the new facility was built, and also contributed funds.

-The community is invited to an open house and ribbon cutting on Wednesday, May 22, from 4 to 6 p.m.
+A public open house and ribbon cutting was scheduled for Wednesday, May 22.

 Patients will start using the building, located next to South Napa Century Center, as of June 3, said Churchill.